Type::Params

 You can think of add_numbers above as a function which takes named parameters from the outside, but receives positional parameters on the inside.

-You can use an arrayref to specify the order the parameters will be returned in.
-(By default they are returned in the order they were defined in.)
+You can use an arrayref to control the order in which the parameters will be supplied.
+(By default they are returned in the order in which they were defined.)

 named => [ num1 => Num, num2 => Num ],